LearnOnDemandSystems/docs/lod-documentation/clone-lab-profile.md

-# Clone a Lab Profile
+# Clone an existing Lab Profile